Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Generative Adversarial Networks

 \subsection{Discriminator}

 The Discriminator is tasked with classifying the images produced by the Generator as either real or fake.
 It takes a real image from the dataset (often referred to as the target image for the Generator) and provides feedback to guide the Generator toward producing more accurate images.
 In this work, the PatchGAN model \citep{isola2017image} is employed as the Discriminator.
 Unlike a traditional global classifier, PatchGAN evaluates individual patches of the image, outputting a grid of predictions rather than a single scalar value.

-The Discriminator’s architecture begins with an initializer that accepts both the input (generated) images and the corresponding real images.
-Initially, Salt-and-Pepper noise is added to the input images.
+Each element in the grid corresponds to the ``realness'' of one patch of the image under examination of the Discriminator at a time.
+The final loss of the Discriminator is the average over all the patch responses.
+Evaluating the ``realness'' of the input image in terms of its constituent patches facilitates capture of texture/ style and other high frequency components in the image.
+As compared to a global discriminator, it also reduces the number of parameters in the network thereby helping reduce computation cost.
+It also works on images with arbitrary sizes.

+Prior to the down-sampling of data using PatchGAN, each input image is preprocessed with application of Zero Padding followed by batch normalization.
+The purpose of Zero Padding is to prevent the loss of spatial information and to facilitate the extraction of deeper features from the down-sampled output.
+Batch normalization is required to stabilize the learning (loss minimization) process.
 PatchGAN then reduces the spatial dimensions of the images to extract localized features, ensuring the model focuses on smaller regions.
-In this downsampling stage, a leaky version of the Rectified Linear Unit (LeakyReLU) is applied in the convolutional layers, similar to the approach used in the Generator.
+In this down-sampling stage, a leaky version of the Rectified Linear Unit (LeakyReLU) is applied in the convolutional layers, similar to the approach used in the Generator.
+The probability $D(\cdot|y)$ that the patch of the input image represented by $\cdot$ is ``real'' is evaluated through this process.
+The loss function $D$ of the full input image is obtained by averaging over all the patch responses.

-Subsequently, zero padding is applied—adding rows and columns of zeros around the images—to prevent the loss of spatial information during convolution and to facilitate the extraction of deeper features from the downsampled output.
-Following this, batch normalization is employed to stabilize learning by normalizing activations, and the Discriminator begins classifying each patch as real or fake.
-This is followed by additional layers involving LeakyReLU activation, zero padding, and convolution, culminating in a final prediction that the Generator uses as feedback.